Selecting a Family Holiday Home in Greece? 5 Mistakes to Avoid

 Cycladic Style Balcony in Milos, Greece

-Many Airbnbs in Greece are designed for the sole purpose of serving as a holiday home to rent.
+Many Airbnbs in Greece are designed primarily as a holiday home to rent.
 As a result, some have unusual layouts that are not quite ideal for long-term living.
-A recent beach house in Paros had the third bedroom connected to other areas by an external staircase – quite beyond the point of booking a three-bedroom apartment for the family.
-And if you need to be next door to sleeping infants and toddlers, check to make sure you have two bedrooms situated on the same level.
+A recent beach house in Paros had the third bedroom connected to the rest of the house by an external staircase – quite beyond the point of booking a three-bedroom apartment for a family.
+If you need to be next door to sleeping infants and toddlers, check to make sure you have two bedrooms situated on the same level.

 Why does this happen in Greece?
 “Agricultural” land plots (also allowed to accommodate commercial facilities like hotels) allow for a maximum allocation of built-up area, in addition to a maximum of two floors.
 Clever developers try to maximise this allocation by converting basements into room space, inserting small windows at the top to make them less jail-like.
 Others do a more impressive job by digging extensively around the entire house to create a sunken area.
 They might even manage to put in full doors and full windows here, but these are essentially basement-level rooms.